SoniaLpz/pocket_doc/README.md

 - **Navigation:** The home page propose a path for each symptoms.
 - **Specific content:** The content is specific for each symptoms and is adapting depeding on which one you click.
-- **Ingngredient List:** The list is made as a checkbox that can be imported as a pdf.
+- **Ingredient List:** The list is made as a checkbox that can be imported as a pdf.
 - **Youtube video:** You can access and play a youtube video directly on the website.

 ## Tech Stack